kshapovalenko/Neureality-Hack-CortexType/README.md

-# CortexType: Typing with Your Mind
+# CortexType - Typing with Your Mind

 ## Motivation